What does the Program Fee cover?

 Through the years, we have had several students with a variety of food allergies and dietary restrictions.
 We work hard to accommodate these needs by tweaking our general menu or providing special meals.
 We ask that you accurately complete the FOCUS Medical Consent and Information Form so that we are well aware of any food allergies and can accommodate any changes needed in the menu.

 Do you have a nurse available?

-During the summer, FOCUS employs a registered nurse to oversee the medical care of students and leaders at our Martha’s Vineyard property.
+During the summer, FOCUS employs a registered nurse to oversee the medical care of students and leaders.
+The nurse visits daily to our Martha’s Vineyard property.
 Our standards of care are regularly updated by an overseeing doctor in the local medical community.
 Additionally, each program has several leaders who work as infirmary assistants to provide additional care.
 All prescription and over the counter medications are turned into the infirmary upon arrival at a program, and dispensed by the nurse or infirmary assistants at the appropriate times.
 In the event of illness or injury that cannot be handled by our infirmary, parents will be contacted and students taken to the medical clinic or emergency room for additional care.

 If my child has a birthday during the program, how will their birthday be celebrated?

 At each program, one of the leaders is responsible for checking the registration list to see if there are any birthdays and making sure that birthdays are celebrated!
 Our kitchen makes delicious desserts for lunch and dinner, and so a typical celebration includes bringing dessert to the student's table with candles and singing happy birthday.
 Cabin leaders often will help celebrate too by getting a special treat for cabin meeting.
 If you'd like to send along a birthday package, you can find our mailing address below, and keep in mind that mail takes a day or two longer than usual to get to the island.

 What should I bring?

 Suggested Packing List: